SamiUllah-Bioinfo/Viral-Metagenomics-Hospital-Sludge/README.md

-# Metagenomic Investigation of Viral Diversity in Hospital Sludge Water (Ongoing)
+# A Metagenomic Investigation of Viral Diversity in Hospital Sludge Water (Ongoing)

 ## Overview
 This project explores viral diversity in hospital sludge water using shotgun metagenomic sequencing.